majek/idea/site/033-bpf/main.md

         -m bpf --bytecode "14,0 0 0 20,177 0 0 0,12 0 0 0,7 0 0 0,64 0 0 0,21 0 7 124090465,64 0 0 4,21 0 5 1836084325,64 0 0 8,21 0 3 56848237,80 0 0 12,21 0 1 0,6 0 0 1,6 0 0 0," \
         -j DROP

-This is a fairly simple rule just looking for a particular value in the packet.
+This is a fairly simple rule just looking for a particular bytes in the packet.
 The same could be achieved using "u32" or "string" modules.
 But "xt_bpf" gives us more flexibility.
 For example we can make the rule case insensitive: